Manishearth/manishearth.github.io/source/drafts/blogging.md

 I enjoy it so much I [concluded my talk at RustFest Kyiv with it][rustfest-slides]!

 I have the privilege of having time to do things like blogging and mentoring.
-Given that I feel that it really is my duty to share what I know as much as possible; to help others attempting to tread the path I'm treading; and to battle against tribal knowledge.
+Given that, I feel that it really is my duty to share what I know as much as possible; to help others attempting to tread the path I'm treading; and to battle against tribal knowledge.

 When it comes to programming I'm mostly "self-taught".
 But when I say that, I really mean that I wasn't taught in a traditional way by other humans &mdash; I learned things by trying stuff out and _reading what others had written_.
 I didn't learn Rust by taking `rustc` and pretending to be a fuzzer and just trying random nonsense till stuff made sense, I went through the tutorial (and _then_ started exploring by trying random stuff).
 I didn't figure out cool algorithms by discovering them from first principles, I picked them up from books and blog posts.
+I'm "self-taught" because I've been in charge of my learning process, but I've definitely relied on the work of other people throughout this process.

 This means that for me, personally, knowledge-sharing is especially important.
 If I had to spend time figuring something out, I should make it easier for the next people to try[^10].

 (All this said, I probably don't blog as much as I _should_)

  [rustfest-slides]: https://manishearth.github.io/rustfest-slides/#/13
- [^10]: One of my former title ideas for this post was "Knowledge is Theft", riffing off of this concept, but that was a bit too tongue-in-cheek.
+ [^10]: One of my former title ideas for this post was "Knowledge is Theft", riffing off of this concept, but I felt that was a bit too tongue-in-cheek.

 ## You should blog too!